-- Containers of fuel oils and lubricants are kept on flat ground and away from the immediate working area of machinery and the edge of embankments (Figure 32). - Buffer areas are not used for the storage and handling of oils and lubricants, or the refuelling, washing and repairing of machinery. - Transfer hoses are used to refuel tanks and locked when unattended. - Fuel tanks are not suspended using a hydraulic loader or placed on high points such as timber stacks or embankments to aid refuelling by gravity. - Funnels are used whenever fuel or lubricants are being poured from cans or drums. - External drum-top mats or basal pans are used to absorb minor spillages. - Avoid rolling large drums on wooden trestles to assist filling.
+- Containers of fuel oils and lubricants are kept on flat ground and away from the immediate working area of machinery and the edge of embankments (Figure 31). - Buffer areas are not used for the storage and handling of oils and lubricants, or the refuelling, washing, and repairing of machinery.
+The possibility of leaving narrower buffer areas along minor watercourses <1 m wide does not apply to these activities. - Transfer hoses are used to refuel tanks and locked when unattended. - Fuel tanks are not suspended using a hydraulic loader or placed on high points such as timber stacks or embankments to aid refuelling by gravity. - Funnels are used whenever fuel or lubricants are being poured from cans or drums. - External drum-top mats or basal pans are used to absorb minor spillages. - Avoid rolling large drums on wooden trestles to assist filling.

-Figure 31 Small leaks and spills can accumulate over time and cause pollution.
+Figure 30 Small leaks and spills can accumulate over time and cause pollution.

-Figure 32 Containers placed on uneven ground are more liable to tip over, resulting in serious spillage.
+Figure 31 Containers placed on uneven ground are more liable to tip over, resulting in serious spillage.